Derivasians/Calculatte/Documenatation/Functions.md

 # Functions
-The backbones of calculus are algebraic functions.
-Almost every function in Calculatte requires the use of a function.
+The backbone of calculus are algebraic functions.
+Almost every method in Calculatte requires the use of a function.
-Whether you are integrating a function, taking a volume of revolution, or finding the volume of a known cross-section—you are using algebraic functions.
+Whether you are integrating a function, taking a volume of revolution, or finding the volume of a known cross-section—you are using an algebraic function.

-In Calculatte, all functions are `implements` of the `Function` interface.
+In Calculatte, all functions `implements` the `Function` interface.
 The `Function` interface is defined under [Function.java][function] as
 ```java
 /**